Roy Roundtree: Early life

-College
+College career

 Roundtree redshirted for the 2008 season.
-He made his college debut on September 5, 2009 against the Western Michigan Broncos at Michigan Stadium as a slot receiver.
+He made his college debut on September 5, 2009, against the Western Michigan Broncos at Michigan Stadium as a slot receiver.
 That year, he roomed with Trotwood teammates Shaw and Moore.
 He had just two receptions in the first eight games of the season while playing as a backup.
 He became a starter for the team's final four games, and finished as the leading receiver for the 2009 Michigan Wolverines football team in terms of both yards and receptions per game, despite the limited playing time.
 One of the two early-season receptions occurred on October 3 against Michigan State in the Paul Bunyan Trophy game when he caught the game-tying touchdown with two seconds left in regulation to send the game into overtime.
 He made his first start on October 31 against the Illinois Fighting Illini as a slot receiver.
 On November 7, against Purdue he had ten receptions for 126 yards.
 He also had nine receptions for 116 yards in the November 21, 2009 game against the rival Ohio State Buckeyes.
 Following the season, he was named a CollegeFootballNews.com Freshman All-America honorable mention, and a Sporting News Freshman All-Big Ten selection.